knative/docs/serving/setting-up-ingress-static-ip.md

 ### Step 2: Verify static IP address of knative-ingressgateway service

+**It may take several minutes before the ingress gateway picks up the new assigned static IP address.**

 You can check the external IP of the "knative-ingressgateway" service with:
 ```shell
 kubectl get svc knative-ingressgateway -n istio-system